 On March 9, 1841, the Supreme Court announced its decision.
 Justice Story, speaking for the Court, said that the Amistads were "kidnapped Africans, who by the laws of Spain itself were entitled to their freedom."
 As justification for the Court's decision, Justice Story relied largely on the narrower arguments of Roger Baldwin, rather than the "interesting remarks" of John Quincy Adams.
 (LINK TO SCT DECISION) The Africans were free: they could stay or they could return to Africa.
 (The decision was, of course, by no means a repudiation of slavery, and clearly implied that if the Amistads had been brought from Africa prior to the 1820 treaty banning importation of slaves, they would have been considered property of Ruiz and Montes and been returned to Cuba.)

-mystified by the Court's action, began a long series of unsuccessful
+somewhat mystified by the Court's action, began a long

-efforts to obtain indemnification for loss of the Amistad and
+indemnification for loss of the Amistad and the

 Efforts began to raise the money necessary to transport the Amistads back to their Mende homeland.
 Some local residents complained when the need for money caused some of the Africans to begin to charge for jumping, talking, and singing.
 Cinque asked $3 for a song.
 The Amistad Committee put together a sort of traveling show, holding church "meetings" in which the Africans would describe their homes and their kidnapping, sing native songs, and read from the Bible.
 Cinque quickly developed a reputation as a powerful orator.